shevek/license3j/readme.md

+# License3j port to Java 8

+This is a port of License3j to Java 8 and Gradle with bug fixes.

 # License3j Free License management for Java

 License3j is a free and open source Java library to manage license files